Sexuality in China: Role of the media and the Internet

-The media is the catalytic agent of sexual revolution in China.
-The Internet, too, is one of the most prominent agents wielding important influence among the Chinese people through promoting alliances, sharing knowledge, and providing a platform where various voices can be heard.
-There are numerous individuals who come to accept their sexual identity mainly because of the Internet.
-The Internet is a powerful channel for people to find sexual partners, to organize off-line activities, or just simply to have access to sexual knowledge and sex-related information.
+The media serves as a catalytic agent for the sexual revolution in China.
+The internet, in particular, stands out as one of the most influential agents, exerting significant impact on the Chinese population by fostering alliances, sharing knowledge, and offering a platform for diverse voices to be heard.
+Many individuals have embraced their sexual identities largely due to the Internet.
+It serves as a potent channel for people to connect with sexual partners, coordinate offline activities, or simply access sexual knowledge and information.

-The Internet has also been a great proponent of lesbian, gay, bisexual and transsexual (LGBT) identity in China.
-Since the late 1990s, members of the LGBT community have used the Internet to access and share information, form relationships, and cultivate queer identities and communities.
-However, despite the seemingly unconstrained development of the LGBT community in the global cyberspace, there are constraints.
-Some constraints are informed by socio-economic factors.
-There are some gay, lesbian and queer people who cannot afford a computer and access to the Internet at home and therefore are obliged to use Internet cafes, where they may be compelled to avoid certain websites for fear of being monitored by other people.
-Some constraints are politically informed.
-Gay and lesbian-oriented websites tend to be short-lived due to Internet regulations and controls of the government.
-Furthermore, despite an online proliferation of the LGBT identity, the community remains subordinate to China's hegemonic discourse on sexuality.
-Rarely do traditional Chinese media outlets recognise LGBT identity, let alone embrace and validate the community.
+The Internet has also played a significant role in promoting lesbian, gay, bisexual, and transgender (LGBT) identities in China.
+Since the late 1990s, members of the LGBT community have utilized the Internet to access and share information, build relationships, and foster queer identities and communities.
+However, despite the apparent growth of the LGBT community in the global online sphere, there are constraints.
+Some constraints are influenced by socio-economic factors.
+Certain gay, lesbian, and queer individuals may lack the financial means to own a computer and have home Internet access, leading them to rely on Internet cafes where they may need to avoid specific websites to evade monitoring by others.
+Other constraints are politically motivated.
+Websites catering to the gay and lesbian community often have short lifespans due to government internet regulations and controls.
+Additionally, despite the increasing online presence of LGBT identities, the community remains marginalized within China's dominant discourse on sexuality.
+Traditional Chinese media outlets seldom acknowledge LGBT identities, let alone support and validate the community.